koyeary/castlingforrookies/README.md

 Clone the repository from https://github.com/koyeary/castlingforrookies.git.

+Open the CastlingForRookies directory and navigate to gambit/.

+Then, run npm install.

 To run the dashboard (optional):
 - Create a .env file in the root folder and add an entry for FOREX_API_KEY from https://forexrateapi.com/
 - Navigate to /dashboard.
 (Auth redirects here with complete user config).